Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 A nature haven just north of the Piedmont.

-With nearly 8,000 acres of land, Hanging Rock State Park makes for the perfect nature getaway if the Great Smoky Mountains are too far.
+With nearly 8,000 acres of land, Hanging Rock State Park makes for the perfect nature getaway if you’re staying in Charlotte or Greensboro and the Great Smoky Mountains are too far.
 One of the most popular, must-do hikes is Hanging Rock Trail, which is a semi-challenging 2.6-mile roundtrip trail that rewards you with panoramic views.

 Asheville

-An artsy, eclectic city nestled in the surrounding Blue Ridge Mountains.
+An artsy, eclectic city nestled in the Blue Ridge Mountains.

-What makes Asheville especially popular though, is its proximity to nature and accessibility to outdoor activities.
-This includes infinite opportunities for hiking, mountain biking, river kayaking, camping, rock climbing, and so much more that is accessible via day trips from Asheville.
+Asheville’s proximity to nature and accessibility to outdoor activities is one of its biggest draws.
+This includes infinite opportunities for hiking, seeing waterfalls, mountain biking, river kayaking, camping, rock climbing, and so much more — all accessible locally and via day trips from the city.
 The famous Biltmore Estate is also located here.

-At its core, Asheville is a nature lovers paradise while still providing the culture and convenience of being in the city.
-As someone who grew up right outside of Asheville, I can say that it’s one of the best places to visit in North Carolina.
-Check out my guide to what to do in Asheville to get planning your trip.
+At its core, Asheville is a nature lovers paradise while still providing the culture and convenience of a major North Carolina city.
+As someone who grew up right outside of Asheville, I’m confident you’ll love it.

 Charlotte